-After completing an approved law degree apply to the Honourable Society of King’s Inns and sit an entrance exam for a one year Barrister-at –Law Professional Vocational Degree course.
+After completing an approved law degree (chck with provider) apply to the Honourable Society of King’s Inns and sit an entrance exam for a one year Barrister-at –Law Professional Vocational Degree course.
 The course normally runs from October to June.
 If you pass this you are ‘called to the Bar’.
 You must pass a specific exam in the Irish Language.
 Following this a year is spent working unpaid with a Master as a pupil know as ‘devilling’.
 Many train with a second Master for another year if they want to work outside the Dublin circuit.
 More details including scholarship information can be found on The Honourable Society of King’s Inns and Bar of Ireland Law Library website.

 ENGLAND AND WALES - General overview